 DP & AOP Action No. What will we do about it?
 (Actions) What will be the result?
 How will we measure it?
 Who will coordinate it?
 EN.6.1 Develop and implement an Infrastructure Design Manual Infrastructure Design Manual ensures appropriate and consistent infrastructure is provided throughout the shire.
-Creates consistency and enhanced infrastructure, reducing total cost with sustainable benefits included for our community. adopted by Council Director Strategic Planning and Development
+Creates consistency and enhanced infrastructure, reducing total cost with sustainable benefits included for our community.
+Director Strategic Planning and Development

-Delivery Program Objective EN.7 Developers provide positive social and environmental contributions. --- --
+Delivery Program Objective EN.7 Developers provide positive social and environmental contributions.
+Denvery 1. regium expeditive Zivi, Bevelopers provide positive social and environmental contains attention.

 DP & AOP Action No. What will we do about it?
 (Actions) What will be the result?
 How will we measure it?
 Who will coordinate it?
-7.1 Finalise Council's reviewed Local Environment Plan LEP updated and guides and promotes appropriate development within the shire for the next 10 years LEP gazetted Director Strategic Planning and Development 7.1.1 Prepare Council's Rural Land Use Strategy Strategy meets the needs of our diversifying agricultural industry Director Strategic Planning and Development 7.1.2 Develop District Control Plans for each township Each plan considers the needs of the community for which it is made Plans submitted to council for adoption Director Strategic Planning and Development 7.2 Develop and implement a developer contributions plan Developers make adequate contributions for future infrastructure needs reducing the burden and cost on the community Contributions plan (at a true market rate/cost) adopted and implemented Director Strategic Planning and Development
+7.1 Finalise Council's reviewed Local Environment Plan LEP updated and guides and promotes appropriate development within the shire for the next 10 years LEP gazetted Director Strategic Planning and Development 7.1.1 Prepare Council's Rural Land Use Strategy Strategy meets the needs of our diversifying agricultural industry 9, Director Strategic Planning and Development 7.1.2 Develop District Control Plans for each township Each plan considers the needs of the community for which it is made Plans submitted to council for adoption Director Strategic Planning and Development 7.2 Develop and implement a developer contributions plan Developers make adequate contributions for future infrastructure needs reducing the burden and cost on the community Contributions plan (at a true market rate/cost) adopted and implemented Director Strategic Planning and Development